• The 3rd APC-HUB Training Session and the 3rd Annual General Meeting were successfully hosted!

 The World Bank (WB)

-Provide a wide array of financial products and technical assistance, and help countries share and apply innovative knowledge and solutions to the challenges they face.
+Providing a wide array of financial products and technical assistance, and helping countries share and apply innovative knowledge and solutions to the challenges they face.

 partner-img